 The Independent Football Regulator: Challenge or opportunity?

-LCP-hosted event in Central London with panellists from football clubs, leagues, and the Football Supporters Association (FSA) along with finance, legal and media industry experts.
+LCP-hosted event in Central London with panellists from the Regulator, football clubs, leagues, and the Football Supporters Association (FSA) along with finance, legal and media industry experts.

 Jump to: